Germany: Chameleon stowaway rescued from vegetable box | DW | 30.12.2021

 A German vegetable vendor discovered a chameleon inside a box of cauliflower, local police said on Thursday.

-Police said the chameleon was probably about nine months old and seemed healthy.
+Police said the chameleon was probably about 9 months old and seemed healthy.

 "When we looked into the cauliflower box, two peeping eyes, moving independent of each other, were staring at us from the vegetation," a police spokesman said in a statement.